On vector-valued Poincar\'e series of weight 2: Introduction

-The present investigation undertakes Lehner's dictum \cite{Lehner64} as a starting motif, which lists the three primary problems in the classical theory of automorphic forms as: (1) proving their existence, (2) constructing Poincar\' e series, and (3) finding a minimal spanning family among these.
-Our approach is twofold, mixing aspects of the theory of holomorphic vector bundles over compact Riemann surfaces with the complex analysis on the upper half-plane.
+The subject of vector-valued automorphic forms has been studied already by several authors (e.g., the work of Knopp and Mason \cite{KM03,KM04} for the modular group and sufficiently large weight, and \cite{SS14}).\footnote{I would like to thank the referee for pointing out the recent preprint \cite{CF17}.} However, a general study of the weight 2 case for arbitrary Fuchsian groups seems to be lacking.
+The present investigation undertakes Lehner's dictum \cite{Lehner64} as a guiding motif, which lists the three primary problems in the classical theory of automorphic forms as: (1) proving their existence, (2) constructing their Poincar\' e series, and (3) finding a minimal spanning family among these.
+Our approach is twofold, and mixes aspects of the theory of holomorphic vector bundles over compact Riemann surfaces with the complex analysis on the upper half-plane.\footnote{Incidentally, the restriction to unitary representations could be lifted, provided that the conjugacy classes over elliptic and parabolic generators are kept fixed.
+This is the case since there is an open set $\cK^{0}_{\CC}$ in a corresponding complex $\mathrm{GL}(r,\CC)$-character variety $\cK_{\CC}$, consisting of equivalence classes of irreducible representations $\chi:\Gamma\to \mathrm{GL}(r,\CC)$, inducing stable parabolic structures (see remark \ref{even-split}), and which is isomorphic, under the Mehta--Seshadri correspondence, to the holomorphic cotangent bundle $T^{*}\cN$ to a moduli space of stable parabolic bundles $\cN$ (cf. \cite{Men15}).
+In this sense, for such generic $[\chi]\in\cK^{0}_{\CC}$, to every space of $\chi$-automorphic forms of weight 2, there corresponds a unique space of $\rho$-automorphic forms of weight 2, with $\rho$ unitary irreducible, up to equivalence in $\cK^{0}_{\CC}$.
+The correspondence is, however, highly nontrivial, and will not be considered here.}